Romney camp tells rivals: You can't catch him

 Romney's wins on Tuesday gave him more than 400 delegates, according to many media counts, more than doubling Santorum's second-place total and moving him closer to the 1,144 needed to clinch the nomination at the party's August convention.

-With few big voting days left in the Republican race, Romney's campaign advisers briefed reporters and issued a memo to argue that his rivals were fighting "basic principles of math" and had little chance to reshape the campaign given rules that award delegates proportionally in most of the remaining states.
+A senior Romney adviser told reporters it would take "some kind of act of God" for Santorum or Gingrich to catch Romney in delegates.

-"Super Tuesday dramatically reduced the likelihood that any of Governor Romney's opponents can obtain the Republican nomination," Romney adviser Rich Beeson said in a memo to reporters.
+"Super Tuesday dramatically reduced the likelihood that any of Governor Romney's opponents can obtain the Republican nomination," Romney adviser Rich Beeson said in a memo.

 "As Governor Romney's opponents attempt to ignore the basic principles of math, the only person's odds of winning they are increasing are President Obama's," he said.

-Santorum's campaign said Romney wanted the former Pennsylvania senator out of the race so he could move to the political center and abandon the conservatives who still distrust him for his past moderate positions on issues including abortion and healthcare.
+Santorum's campaign accused Romney of wanting him to drop out so he could move to the political center and abandon conservatives who still distrust Romney for his past moderate positions on issues including abortion and healthcare.

 "He wants us out so he can stop talking about conservatism," Santorum spokesman Hogan Gidley said.
 "There's a whole game to be played here.
 There are 28 states left.
 They are going to get a chance to voice their opinion in this race, too."

-Santorum's allies urged Gingrich to quit the race so Santorum could consolidate conservative opposition to Romney.
-Gingrich won Georgia, the state he represented in Congress, but finished third behind Santorum and Romney in Tennessee and Oklahoma.
+Santorum's allies urged Gingrich to quit the race so the former senator could consolidate conservative opposition to Romney.
+While Gingrich won Georgia, the state he represented in Congress, he finished third behind Santorum and Romney in Tennessee and Oklahoma.

-"Newt has become a hindrance to a conservative alternative," Stuart Roy, an adviser for the "Super PAC" political organization that backs Santorum, said in a memo.
+"Based on his electoral performance last night and his out-of-step record it is time for Newt Gingrich to exit the Republican nominating process," said Stuart Roy, an adviser for the "Super PAC" political organization that backs Santorum.
+"Newt has become a hindrance to a conservative alternative."

+With few big voting days left in the race, Romney's campaign advisers said his rivals had little chance to change the course of the campaign given rules that award delegates proportionally in most of the remaining states.

 The strong showing by Santorum on Tuesday underscored Romney's continued inability to win over large swathes of the party's core voters.
 But Romney, the former Massachusetts governor and private equity executive, said the party would unite once he secures the nomination.